Schwab’s & Obits & the Mortality Heebie-Jeebies

 I had a choice: Should I leave work to be with my daughter, or do I write the young man’s obit, not leaving it to another writer who knew bupkis about the kid or his survivors and would probably screw it up?

-Since she was in good hands, I opted to write the obit, make the nightly newscast deadline, and post it online before going to be with her.
+Since my daughter was in good hands for the moment, I opted to write the obit, make the nightly newscast deadline, and post it online on SCVTV’s SCVNews.com before going to be with her.
 Long story short, it turned out to be the right move.

 After reading the fiancé obit, a colleague my age at the radio station actually said to me, “When I die, I want you to write my obit.”
 That rocked me back a bit.
 We hugged and I said it would be my honor, but not an assignment I’d never want.